intrahealth/client-registry-docs/docs/dev/backup.md

 # Backup

-The primary datastore is the database configured for HAPI FHIR Server.
+The primary datastore is the database of HAPI FHIR Server.
 This means that while an ES cluster should be backed-up, the ES index can be rebuilt from HAPI.

 * Either Postgres or MySQL are recommended to be used with HAPI FHIR Server.
 In production, database should be cloned or replicas created and cloned and those backups tested.